-Because of this, you will experience this school year a heightened level of energy among teachers, principals and staff all focused on preparing every single student for college and career.
-Every APS employee - from bus drivers to cafeteria workers to educators - must strive for that mission, which starts with getting students to go to school on the first day and every day of the school year.
+Just as our teachers, principals and staff focus on preparing every single student for college and career, we need all of our APS families to continuously strive for that mission.
+It starts with getting students to go to school on the first day and every day of the school year.